shawnohare/hugo-tufte/README.md

 ## Site Parameters

-The site specific parameters that this theme :wrecognizes are:
+The site specific parameters that this theme recognizes are:

 - `subtitle` string: This is displayed under the main title.
 - `showPoweredBy` boolean: if true, display a shoutout to Hugo and this theme.